stratusadv/dandy/docs/getting_started/introduction.md

 #### Safety Ready
 Detailed interaction recording for building robust safety and governance.

+!!! tip

+    Check out [How Dandy Helps](../getting_started/how_dandy_helps.md) to get a more in depth understanding of how Dandy can help you across your project.

 ## Ready to Go?

 Now that you know more about Dandy let's get started!